mohamedwshaalan/my-cpp-cheatsheet/README.md

 # my-cpp-cheatsheet
-Personal repository for STL, Algorithm and Data structure revision
+Personal repository for STL, Algorithms and Data Structure revision